TomHuynhSG/TomHuynhSG/README.md

 ### Hi there, I'm Tom Huynh <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm a Machine Learning Lecturer, Scientist and Engineer!
+I'm a Machine Learning Scientist, Software Engineer and IT Lecturer!

 Here is the place where I work and opensource cool stuffs.